 There is no requirement for a driver to carry the Declaration in the vehicle with them; however, we do recommend drivers and carriers keep a copy of the Declaration easily accessible in order to ensure continued understanding as to how the provisions apply to them.
-It must also be stressed that the FMCSA Emergency Declaration does not provide relief from Canadian HOS regulations — even for U.S. domiciled carriers transporting emergency relief items across the border.
+It must also be stressed that the FMCSA Emergency Declaration does not provide relief from Canadian Hours of Service regulations — even for U.S. domiciled carriers transporting emergency relief items across the border.
 This means that any HOS exemptions in the U.S. will be treated as violations in Canada if they exceed Canadian HOS regulations.

-Specifics for our customers
+Specifics for our customers regarding HOS and Compliance

 On March 23, the U.S. Department of Transportation (DOT) provided clarity to DOT-regulated employers, employees, and service agents on conducting DOT drug and alcohol testing during the COVID-19 crisis.
 The guidance should be used to understand how regulatory compliance with DOT and modal drug and alcohol testing programs applies during this period of national emergency.